Summerwind

 Summerwind, formerly known as Lamont Mansion, is a ruined mansion on the shores of West Bay Lake in Vilas County, Wisconsin.
 Located on private land, its ruins are closed to the public.
 A number of urban legends and ghost stories in popular culture have contributed to its reputation as a haunted house.

 Legends

-According to popular accounts, Summerwind was built in the early 20th century as a fishing lodge on the edge of West Bay Lake in Vilas County, in northeastern Wisconsin, and in 1916, purchased by Robert Patterson Lamont.
+According to popular accounts, Summerwind was built in the early 20th century as a fishing lodge on the edge of West Bay Lake in Vilas County, in northeastern Wisconsin, purchased in 1916 by Robert Patterson Lamont.
 According to some stories circulated, Lamont employed Chicago architects for the remodeling.
 Some versions of the story name the architects as Tallmadge and Watson.
 Supposedly the renovations took two years to complete.

 Legends include claims that Lamont fired a pistol at a ghost one night and was so frightened that he and his family abandoned the house.
 Other legends include claims that subsequent owners Arnold and Ginger Hinshaw were so disturbed by hauntings that Arnold suffered a "nervous breakdown" and Ginger attempted suicide.